OpenDNS Family Shield is a free DNS service that automatically blocks adult and other inappropriate content on your home internet network.

 Fortunately it is easy to prevent this – at least on a Windows computer or laptop.
 Simply make the user account of the child a Standard (limited) user – if necessary create a new user account just for them and don’t let them know the password of the Admin account.

 Standard users are not able to change their own DNS settings without knowing the Admin password.
 An added advantage is that Standard users also can’t install new programs without knowing the Admin password – a good way to prevent kids installing software that might be able to work around the Family Shield service.

 To set up a Standard user account see my guide guide here.

 Family Shield blocks most well known proxy servers but the list is vast and they change daily so a determined child will eventually be able to find one that is available.
 By using a proxy server they can bypass the Family Shield DNS settings and age inappropriate content will not be blocked.

 3. Some inappropriate sites may not be included yet

-Similarly, however often OpenDNS update the list of blocked inappropriate sites (and they do update it 24/7) there are always going to be a few new sites that escape their notice for a while so they may not be blocked.
+Similarly, however often OpenDNS update the list of blocked inappropriate sites (and they do update it 24/7) there may always be a few new websites that escape their notice for a while so they are not blocked yet.

 OpenDNS Family Shield offers a quick and easy way for parents to block most adult and other age inappropriate or unsafe content.

-Whilst it isn’t a full content filtering system, in the router configuration option it is a simple ‘set and forget’ option that could help make web surfing safer for children – and more reliable and quicker, if your broadband provider’s own DNS servers are overloaded.
+Whilst it isn’t a full content filtering system, using the router configuration option is a simple ‘set and forget’ method that could help make web surfing safer for children – and potentially quicker or more reliable, if your broadband provider’s own DNS servers are overloaded.